prateekagr21/Spread-of-Disease-Prediction/README.md

 ## _DBSCAN is an Unsupervised Machine Learning Technique.
 By which, we will be able to Cluster the Data Points Precisely.
 It also helps to detect the noise in Dataset._

+- ### Showed the clusters predicted by my model.
+- ### And hence, Plotted the spread of disease using contact tracing curve.
+- ## Finally, Predicted and showed the infected person through spreading.